 Marietta Radomska is a feminist philosopher and transdisciplinary Gender Studies scholar.
 She works as a Postdoc at the Department of Thematic Studies – unit: Gender Studies, Linköping University, Sweden, within the research area of Gender, Nature, Culture and The Posthumanities Hub.
-Since 1 July 2018 Radomska has also been a Visiting Postdoctoral Researcher at the Department of Cultures, University of Helsinki, Finland.
+Since 1 July 2018 Radomska has also been a Visiting Postdoctoral Researcher at the Department of Cultures (Art History), University of Helsinki, Finland.

 She holds a PhD in Gender Studies (Linköping University, SE), Research MA in Gender and Ethnicity (Utrecht University, NL) and MA in Philosophy specialised in Social Communication (Adam Mickiewicz University in Poznan,PL).